 - Delete everything except the fluid region

-In order to obtain accurate results, it is best practice to lengthen the inlets and outlets a couple of pipe diameters as the picture below demonstrates:
+In order to obtain accurate results, it is best practice to lengthen the inlets and outlets a couple of pipe diameters.
+The reasons for this practice can be found here while the final result is as demonstrated below:

 D) Create the Rotating Zone and Export Your Files